cs6-uniwue/Variance-Viewer/README.md

 ß ss
 ```

 > **NOTE**: Previous settings files only allowed predefined variance classes.
-Those settings files will still work, but we recomment using the above syntax in the future.
+Those settings files will still work, but we recommend using the above syntax in the future.

 ### Additional Settings
 Variance Viewer does in addition to the variance settings, allow the configuration of the following settings: